cran/RcppQuantuccia/README.md

 This shows the difference between the default US settlement calendar and the NYSE calendar which we selected explicitly.

+### A Smaller Subset

+As of version 0.0.3, we exclude the 7.6 mb header file `sobolrsg.hpp`, and well as references to it including the model subdirectory using the Sobol-based Brownian Market Models.
+This shrinks the resulting shared library from around 26 mb (!!) to 0.64 mb, and the (compressed) source tarball from 1.6 mb to 0.24 mb.

 ### Status